Home > CPU

 Each year brings new processors and GPUs, and the performance landscape changes.
 So, if you plan on upgrading your system with new components, going for a more powerful CPU would make sense, as you can upgrade your GPU to match its performance.

-However, you also need to consider the socket type, as the AM4 can only support up to 5950X, and the LGA 1700 socket from Intel is likely going to change after the 14th-generation processors.
+However, you also need to consider the socket type, as the AM4 can only support up to 5950X, and the LGA 1700 socket from Intel has changed after the 14th-generation processors, and to move to the 15th-gen processors, you’ll need an LGA 1851 motherboard.
 That said, the best option is what you can easily afford without putting a dent in your wallet.

 Camilo is a contributor for PC Guide.
 He's been into tech since he was a teen, surfing through the web and local stores trying to find the cheapest way to play the latest Half-Life on his old Windows